-- Loans managed on a fair value basis. - Securities financing arrangements with an embedded derivative and/or a maturity of greater than one year. - · Certain equity investments, to better reflect the investments which are managed on a fair value basis. - Short-term borrowings and long-term debt.
+- · Loans managed on a fair value basis. - · Certain securities financing agreements with an embedded derivative and/or a maturity of greater than one year. - Certain debt and equity investments to better reflect those which are managed on a fair value basis. - · Structured notes, which are predominantly financial instruments that contain embedded derivatives. - Certain long-term beneficial interests issued by consolidated securitization trusts where the underlying assets are carried at fair value.

-Notes to Consolidated Statement of Financial Condition December 31, 2015
+Notes to Consolidated Statement of Financial Condition December 31, 2016